- Cal Poly Course Accessibility Checklist

 - Canvas Instructor Guide (Links to an external site.): This full guide with step-by-step instructions covers all Canvas features and functions, listed alphabetically for quick access.

-- Cal Poly SLO Accessible Syllabus Template [PDF]: Sample accessible syllabus to guide the development of your own customized accessible syllabus.
+- Cal Poly Accessible Syllabus Template.docx or PDF version: Cal Poly Accessible Syllabus Template.pdf.
+Sample accessible syllabus to guide the development of your own customized accessible syllabus.
 Please check with your department for specific syllabus content.

 - Cal Poly DRC Sample Syllabus Statements: Cal Poly Disability Resource Center provides sample syllabus statements you may include in your syllabus.